 DGA Reveals: Dairy Is Essential to Healthy Eating Patterns

 Dairy nourishes life and helps people thrive at every age.
-Three daily servings of low-fat or fat-free dairy foods – like milk, cheese and yogurt – have decades of research to support their essential role in a variety of healthy eating styles.
-They are also a key component of the Dietary Guidelines for Americans (DGA), which offers evidence-based guidance for flexible ways to build healthy plates with nutrient-rich foods.
+It's also a key component of the Dietary Guidelines for Americans (DGA), which offers evidence-based guidance for flexible ways to build healthy plates with nutrient-rich foods.

 Dairy Is a Crucial Part of the Top Healthy Eating Patterns